bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control if appropriate drivers are written.

-The package can be installed from:
+The indipydriver package can be installed from:

 https://pypi.org/project/indipydriver